 Strengthen Mid-Back

-Strengthen and mobilise upper back to fix round shoulders
+Strengthen and mobilise upper back to fix round shoulder

 Develop Flexibility in the upper back

-The upper back (Thoracic spine) has a natural curve, poor posture can create a hump (Kyphosis) that's stiff, at times painful.
+The upper back has a natural curve, poor posture can create a hump that's stiff and at times painful.
 Together with a forward head position the potential for neck pain and headaches is increased.

-Exercises to work this area in the opposite range of motion are what's needed to lengthen and extend the spine eventually changing posture, counter-acting round shoulders.
+Exercises to work this area in the opposite range of motion are what's needed to lengthen and extend the spine.
+This will eventually change posture, and counter-act round shoulders.
+Pilates exercises to fix round shoulders have proved successful.

 Avoid round shoulders